acorn-technology/python-lab/Lab3-Modules/README.md

 ImportError: attempted relative import with no known parent package
 ```

-This gives us an opportunity to try to anderstand an error that might not be easy to enterprit when first encountered, but you are likely to encounter in some form.
+This gives us an opportunity to try to understand an error that might not be easy to interpret when first encountered.
 It will however hopefully become clear from the following example.
-Which also gives us a little more insight into module.
+Which also gives us a little more insight into Python modules.

 The folder `import_example` contains three files